mustafacc/LumToGDS/README.md

 # Installation Instructions
 1. install Python 3.9 x64
-2. pip install -r requirements.txt
+2. In the windows command-line, run the command: `pip install -r requirements.txt` to automatically install the required libraries.
 3. Confirm/Add the Python 3.9 Environment Path
     1. Open the Start Menu and type "Edit system environment variables"
     2. In the popped up window, click "Environment Variables"